REOPENING OF GALWAY CITY MUSEUM

 - All our visitors are welcomed in person at reception and directed where to go but we recommend you review the route in advance via our website so that your visit can be as safe and satisfying as possible.

-- If you feel ill or are at high risk you should stay at home.
+- If you feel ill or are high risk you should stay at home.
 Visitors displaying symptoms or anyone who has been in contact with others infected by Covid-19 over the past 14 days will not be admitted.

-- Please note in compliance with Covid-19 Best Practice Guidelines, your contact details will be taken at reception and stored for 30 days, after which time they will be deleted permanently from our system.
+- Please note, in compliance with national Covid-19 Best Practice Guidelines, your contact details will be taken at reception and stored for 30 days, after which time they will be deleted permanently from our system.
 The purpose of acquiring this data is to allow for contact tracing should an incidence of Covid-19 be reported at the museum.

 - We regret that we do not currently have the capacity to take coats or bags for storage.